-I am the Director of Talent Sourcing & Recruiting for Corporate.
+I am the Vice President of Talent Acquistion for Corporate.
 In my role, I interact with candidates who are looking for employment.
 I recruit individuals who have worked in the engineering, munitions, recruiting and defense industries.

 I grew up wanting to be a nurse because I wanted to help people.
 While I was in the Air Force, I realized that maybe that wasn’t my calling but still, I wanted to help people.
 I found out about human resources and recruiting and that’s how I ended up on this path.
 I’m still able to help people, just in a different way.

 Also, I’m very outgoing; an extravert all the way.
 That helps me in this role because I’m able to talk to people.
 I have no problem with having conversations with individuals.
 I also feel I’m a good listener.
 I hear what the hiring managers need and I listen to what the candidate needs and I’m able to see if there’s a match.
 I’m very loyal not just to my organization, but also to my candidates.
 If I think a candidate is a good fit for a role that I’m not recruiting for, I’ll definitely speak on their behalf.
 I work with integrity, which is one of Day & Zimmermann’s core values and was instilled in me while in the Air Force.